New York City Fire Department: Hazardous materials company

 The FDNY hazardous materials (hazmat) company, Haz-Mat 1 (quartered in Queens), responds to all major citywide hazardous materials incidents, building collapses, contamination-related incidents, terrorism-related disasters, major emergencies, and a variety of other incidents in which their services may be needed.
-Like the rescue and squad companies of the FDNY, members of Haz-Mat Company 1 are experienced and specially trained to deal with hazardous situations.
+Like the Rescue Company and Squad Company Apparatus of the FDNY, members of Haz-Mat Company 1 are experienced and specially trained to deal with hazardous situations.
 The Haz-Mat company operates a Haz-Mat Truck, similar to a rescue truck, which carries a variety of equipment to deal with hazardous situations.
 Haz-Mat 1 also operates a smaller rescue truck which carries extra equipment not carried on the company's main piece of apparatus.
 The Haz-Mat company is supplemented by the squad companies primarily, the rescue companies, and four HMTU engine companies whose members are certified Haz-Mat Technicians.
 These four engine companies, like the squad companies, also operate medium rescue trucks that carry hazmat equipment.
 Plugging equipment, Hazmat personal protective equipment, non sparking tools, and other equipment are carried on the Hazardous Materials apparatus.

-Apparatus manufacturers

-In recent years, FDNY has used several fire apparatus manufacturers nearly exclusively.
-Beginning in the late 1970s, Mack and American LaFrance made most of the pumpers and ladder trucks in the FDNY fleet.
-In the late 1980s, Mack made only chassis and not apparatus bodies, so Ward was used for truck bodies.
-Mack would often work with Baker Aerialscope to create its tower ladders.
-Mack left the fire apparatus business in the early 1990s, and FDNY turned to Seagrave to develop its next generation of fire trucks.
-FDNY's very specific parameters meant that few apparatus manufacturers could compete with Seagrave for the contract.

-Most of the engine companies in FDNY's fleet are Seagrave Commander II's and Seagrave Marauder II's, and include 500 gallon water tanks, and either 1,000 or 2,000 gallon per minute pumps.
-The 2,000 gpm pumps are primarily located in the high-rise districts, and are considered high pressure pumpers.
-With the loss of apparatus which occurred as a result of the September 11 attacks, FDNY began to use engines made by other companies, including Ferrara, KME, and E-One.
-The FDNY is making the move from a fixed cab to a "Split-Tilt" cab, so the Seagrave Marauder II Pumper will fill the FDNY's new order for 69 new pumpers.
-In 2014, FDNY went to KME for an order of 97 pumpers over the next few years.
-The new KME pumpers are high pressure pumpers and feature the split tilt cab.
-As of 2016?
-All new pumpers will be from Seagrave due to KME not finishing the contract, new Seagrave Engines have already been delivered.